-Andrew's research interests are in probability and stochastic processes, particularly in queueing theory.
-His work lies in the interplay between uncertainty and information: how processes, systems, and decisions are shaped by perception and communication.
-Often, this involves non-stationarity or self-excitement in the arrival processes.
+Andrew's research is in probability and stochastic processes.
+His work examines how processes, systems, and decisions are shaped by perception and communication.
+This often involves the use of self-exciting point processes such as the Hawkes process to capture social influence among arriving entities.
 He is also interested in operations research at the level of individuals.
 This connects to his interests in teaching operations research, which are geared towarding achieving comprehension through both practical and personal connections.

 Andrew is supported as a National Science Foundation (NSF) Graduate Research Fellow, received in 2017.